MEET THE TEAM

 I am a postdoctoral research fellow working on image-based screening approaches and cancer invasion.
 During my undergraduate studies at the University of Adelaide in Australia, I majored in Chemistry and Biochemistry, conducting an honours degree in the lab of Prof. Greg Goodall working on the development of miRNAs as therapeutics in neuroblastoma.
 Moving to the lab of Prof. Paul Timpson in Sydney, my PhD focused on the development of a intravital imaging approaches to track therapeutic responses in areas of low oxygen in live mouse xenografts.

 Michal Dibus - Postdoc

 Originally from Slovakia, I completed my Ph.D. in the Laboratory of Cancer Cell Invasion at Charles University in Prague, Czech Republic, under the supervision of Prof. Jan Brábek and A/Prof. Daniel Rösel, where I studied the role of kinase signalling in regulation of small Rho GTPases and cancer progression.
-Currently, I am a postdoctoral researcher at Ivaska lab interested in mechanistic and functional aspects of the negative regulation of integrin activity.
+Currently, I am supported by an MSCA postdoctoral fellowship to study the mechanistic and functional aspects of the negative regulation of integrin activity.
 Outside the lab, I love black and white film photography and growing botanical orchid species.

 Gautier Follain - Postdoc